 Copyright Vitaliy N. Katsenelson 2010.
 This article may be republished only in its entirety and without modifications.

 My witty, fast-thinking friend Jeff Macke is back on the horse.
 Jeff used to cohost Fast Money on CNBC; he is now cohosting a show on Yahoo called Breakout.
-On his first show he had Jim Rogers, who is worried about high corporate profit margins (so do I), and wants to shut down the Fed.
+On his first show he had Jim Rogers, who is worried about high corporate profit margins, and wants to shut down the Fed.
 As you’ll see from the article attached, I am not a big Fed fan either.
 I wish Jeff good luck; he is very talented and will make that show a must-watch.